IELTS Writing Task 2 Sample 790 - The world is consuming natural resources faster than they can be renewed

 Model Answer 1:

 In today’s world exploitation and exploration of natural resources, at its peak for the sake of personal benefit.
 This is an alarming situation and there is dire need of taking precautionary measures.
-Despite of this, I do not agree to some extent to limit the use of modern products and encourage companies to make long lasting products.
-By doing so, we are compromising safety issues and depriving people to take benefits from modern and advance technology.
+Despite this, I do not agree to some extent to limit the use of modern products and encourage companies to make long lasting products.
+By doing so, we are compromising safety issues and depriving people to take benefits from the modern and advanced technology.

 Durable and long lasting products will create discrimination among people, as such products require huge amount for its development and would not be in reach of poor people.
-Moreover, this will have negative impact on new and inexperienced companies to develop kind of products that demand enormous funds and time.
+Moreover, this will have negative impacts on new and inexperienced companies to develop kind of products that demand enormous funds and time.
 Thus, it will cause unemployment as not too many businesses would able to bear huge expenses.

 Frequently changing the car or other luxury items by rich is a negative tendency and the government take steps to aware them, but it would not be successful to a large extent.
-Government ultimately won’t be able to prevent rich people from doing so.
+The government ultimately won’t be able to prevent rich people from doing so.
 In this regards, other alternatives like recycling products whenever possible, imposing more tax on luxury items etc. could be more effective.

 [ Written by - Fahad Sultan ]